 Glasgow Children’s Hospital Charity

-The Foundation and its fundraisers have provided support to Glasgow Children’s Hospital Charity (formerly Yorkhill Children’s Charity) for many years, making a real and lasting difference to the babies, children and young people treated at Scotland’s largest children’s hospital.
+The Foundation has pledged to raise £10,000 for these projects which will make a real and lasting difference to the babies, children and young people treated at Scotland’s largest children’s hospital.

 More than two thirds of children in Scotland with cancer are treated in Ward 2A and 2B at the Royal Hospital for Children in Glasgow, known affectionately as the Schiehallion Ward.
 Although 8 out of 10 children with cancer will survive beyond five years, cancer is still a leading cause of death of children in Scotland.

 The Schiehallion Appeal aims to raise £500,000 to enhance the Schiehallion Clinical Trials Centre in the hospital and bring more of the latest, innovative cancer treatments to Scotland.
 Clinical trials give children access to a new type of treatment when conventional treatments have failed, giving young patients the best possible chance in their fight against cancer.